shemanaev/node-lpt/README.md

 # node-lpt

-High level binding to deal with parallel ports.
+High-level bindings to parallel port for node.js.

 **Important**: this module works only under linux through the `parport` driver, so you might need to compile kernel or modules (on gentoo mostly).